gabrielbdornas/braicode/pages/002-02-variables.md

 ```

 So far you have learned about two built-in functions one is `print()` the other is `input()`.
 We have a few other functions for converting values into different types.
-We have `int()` for converting values into an integer, we also have `float()` to convertions into a float (a number with a decimal point).
+We have `int()` for converting values into an integer, we also have `float()` to convert values into floats (numbers with decimal points).
 And we also have bool for converting numbers and strings into a boolean value.
 It's a good exercice to play around with this conversions functions, try it out!